haileytapia/portfolio/microsoft/qsharp-ways-to-run.md

 - **Azure portal:** Manage your Azure subscription and Azure Quantum workspace, where you can write and run Q# and Python programs in Jupyter Notebooks.
 No installation required.
 - **Visual Studio Code:** Write, run, and debug quantum code in your local environment, using Q# as a standalone program or with Python.
 Installation required.

 The option you choose for running Q# programs depends on your coding experience, quantum knowledge, and goals.
-Because each option has different features and functionality, you typically use them together, such as writing Q# programs with the QDK extension in Visual Studio Code while managing your quantum workspace in the Azure portal.
+Because each option has different features and functionality, you typically use them together, such as writing Q# programs with the QDK extension in VS Code while managing your quantum workspace in the Azure portal.
 For more information, see the following table:

 |                            | Azure Quantum website | Azure portal | Visual Studio Code |
 |:--------------------------:|:---------------------:|:------------:|:------------------:|